-Parent-Teacher conferences before the opening of school are scheduled through the school office.
+Parent-Teacher conferences before the opening of school are scheduled through the EC office.
 Every family is strongly encouraged to use this opportunity to share information about their children with teachers and join in the planning of their education.
-Children should not accompany their parents to any of the Parent/Teacher conferences.
+Children should only accompany their parents to the initial intake Parent/Teacher conference.